Moving forward, every Nuna car seat will be fire retardant-free – yay!

 Nuna made a splash when it entered the US market not long ago.
 The Nuna Pipa is the Tesla of infant car seats: sleek, high tech, expensive.
 No joke, parents, this seat is tight!

-Here is a demo of the fabulous Pipa infant seat from a past ABC Baby Show:
+Here is a demo of the fabulous Pipa infant seat from a past ABC Baby Show.
+This is a good way to learn the basics:

 The Nuna Pipa infant seat is VERY similar to the Cybex Aton M, but with a nicer/larger sun canopy that includes the “dream drape” for total darkness (I LOVE the dream drape!!).
 See also: Best Infant Car Seats